kluu006/rshell/README.md

 ```
 Echo with quotes will not work as expected.
 echo can output standard in; however, cannot write to a file with quotations.
+Quotes do not work in general.
+Does not have the option for changing file descriptors.
+Does not do <<<.
+There are probably more bugs I haven't found.
+Cannot have input redirection after piping, but it can work if input redirection is before piping.

 ```
 ## Bugs / Limitations for ls